dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-kickboxing-classes-in-queens.md

 title: "Kids Kickboxing Classes in Queens "
 order: 10
 date: 2023-09-01T05:34:24.055Z
-description: "\"Explore the comprehensive benefits of kids' kickboxing, from physical fitness to mental growth.
-Dive into the transformative power of this martial art.\""
+description: Explore the comprehensive benefits of kids kickboxing, from physical fitness to mental growth.
+Dive into the transformative power of this martial art.
 home: false
+thumbnail: /img/kick-AIS09142.jpg
 tags:
   - kids-programs
   - Kids Martial Arts